MontiCore/feature-diagram/fd-lang/src/main/grammars/FeatureDiagram.md

 This language component provides a generator that translates feature models to [FlatZinc][flatzinc] models.
 FlatZinc, as part of MiniZinc, is a modeling language enabling to model constraint satisfaction (and optimization) problems.
 Different constraint solvers support FlatZinc as input format.
+The generator is located [here][generator].

 ## Tool

+The feature model language component provides the [FeatureModelAnalysisTool][tool], which coordinates the execution of one or more several analyses against a featurre model and, optionally, additional information (depends on the analysis kinds).

 ### Supported Feature Analyses